The Guide to Current Handel Research

 Prof. Matthew Gardner (Eberhard Karls Universität Tübingen / The Handel Institute)

 Research interests include sources, singers, intellectual contexts (especially English oratorios) and Handel’s contemporaries.
 PhD on Handel and Maurice Greene’s Circle at the Apollo Academy: the Music and Intellectual Contexts of Oratorios, Odes and Masques (published V&R Unipress, 2008).
 Edited Handel’s wedding anthems This is the Day and Sing unto God for the HHA (published 2013).
-Currently writing a book on the business of singing in Handel's London, due for publication in 2018–19, based on findings from a three-year research project (2011–2014) funded by the Deutsche Forschungsgemeinschaft (DFG).
+Currently writing a book on singing in Handel's London, due for publication in 2022–23, based on findings from a three-year research project (2011–2014) funded by the Deutsche Forschungsgemeinschaft (DFG).
 Also editing Deborah for the HHA.
+Member of the HHA Editioral Board, Secretary to the Handel Institute and member of the Vorstand of the Georg-Friedrich-Handel Gesellschaft.

 Prof. Ellen T. Harris (Massachusetts Institute of Technology)